d4n3sh/thedaneshproject/content/posts/2007-12-16-how-to-boot-rs6000-in-single-user-mode.md

   5. Edit the /etc/filesystems file and remove the NFS entries.
   6. Reboot.

-Hitting F1 or the 1 key will take you to the SMS (System Management Services)Ã‚Â menu where you can access system configurations liek the network settings, boot sequence, firmware update and others&#8230;.
+Hitting F1 or the 1 key will take you to the SMS (System Management Services)Ã‚Â menu where you can access system configurations liek the network settings, boot sequence, firmware update and others....

 Source: [Sys Admin Pocket Survival Guide][1]